Microarchitectural Co-Optimization for Sustained Throughput of RISC-V Multi-Lane Chaining Vector Processors: Background

-Ara is an open-source vector processing unit compliant with the RISC-V Vector Extension (RVV) 1.0~\cite{perotti2022new,perotti2024ara2}.
-It is tightly coupled with the scalar core CVA6 and achieves vector-level parallel execution through a scalable lane-based organization.
-At the top level, Ara consists of the dispatcher, sequencer, lanes, VLSU, SLDU, and MASKU.
-The dispatcher is responsible for vector instruction decoding and CSR state maintenance; the sequencer manages issue control and dependency tracking; the VLSU handles vector load/store operations; the SLDU supports slide and permutation-related operations; and the MASKU processes predication and mask-related functions.
-At the execution level, vector operations are distributed across multiple parallel lanes, each of which integrates a local slice of the vector register file and a set of functional units, thereby sustaining data-parallel throughput over long-vector data streams.
+Ara is an open-source RVV 1.0-compliant vector processing unit tightly coupled with the CVA6 scalar core~\cite{perotti2022new,perotti2024ara2}.
+It uses a scalable lane-based organization for vector-level parallel execution.
+At the top level, Ara consists of the dispatcher, sequencer, lanes, VLSU, SLDU, and MASKU, which handle instruction dispatch and CSR management, dependence and issue control, lane-local execution, vector memory access, slide/permutation operations, and mask processing, respectively.
+Each lane integrates a local VRF slice and functional units, providing sustained data-parallel throughput over long-vector data streams.

-Ara supports configurable lane count, VLEN, data types, and extensions such as segmentation and MMU, thereby maintaining a unified RVV programming model across different implementation scales.
-For the sustained-throughput behavior considered in this work, Ara’s potential performance advantage primarily derives from the synergy of multi-lane parallelism and chaining: the former provides parallel throughput in the steady-state phase, while the latter enables overlap among dependent instructions.
-Based on these architectural characteristics, the following sections establish an ideal execution reference and analyze the sources of sustained-throughput loss in the actual implementation.
+Ara's scalability mainly comes from parameterized configurations of the lane count, VLEN, data types, and related architectural extensions.
+For the sustained-throughput behavior considered in this work, Ara's performance potential depends on multi-lane utilization and chaining effectiveness.
+Multi-lane execution provides steady-state throughput, while chaining overlaps dependent vector instructions once early predecessor results become available.
+These characteristics motivate the ideal execution reference developed next and the subsequent analysis of sustained-throughput loss in the actual implementation.